CUDEN-CLAS/logstash/README.md

 rm /var/lib/logstash/.sincedb_* #for sincedbs created by daemon
 ```
 ## Troubleshooting
-If you need to test a new config on wlogstash without breaking the running config:
+If you need to test a new config without breaking the running config:
 ```
 /opt/logstash/bin/logstash agent -f /etc/logstash/conf.d --configtest
 ```